najeeb1010/ObjectStore/README.md

 # README
 ### Please read the accompanying wiki page
-Please make sure you have read the wiki page after you have completed compiling the sources.
+Please make sure you have read the [wiki](https://github.com/najeeb1010/object.store/wiki) after you have completed compiling the sources and running the test suite.

 ## Compiling the source